easybuilders/easybuild-docs/docs/version-specific/supported-software.md

 ### apex

-A PyTorch Extension: Tools for easy mixed precision and distributed training in Pytorch
+A PyTorch Extension: Tools for simple mixed precision and distributed training in Pytorch

 *homepage*: <https://github.com/nvidia/apex>